Part 1: Basics of Ion Chromatography in Environmental Analysis

 $50 for non-members

 Group rates are available: Each purchased webcast is to be viewed by only one student.
 If you would like multiple viewers, separate purchases must be made.
-A group rate of $140 for TNI members or $200 for non-members is available for groups of 5 or more students at a single location.
+A group rate of $140 for TNI members or $200 for non-members is available for groups of 5-10 students at a single location.
 Click here to purchase this webcast at the group rate.

 TNI Members: you must be logged-in to the website to receive the member rate.

 No certificates are automatically provided with this training.
 A Certificate of Completion (CoC) ($30 per person) or Certificate of Attendance (CoA) ($20 per person) may be purchased during registration or webcast purchase.
 A passing score of at least 70% must be received on the exam in order to receive CEUs and a CoC.
 Scores of less than 70% will receive a CoA at no reduced fee.
 To receive your certificate, contact Paul Junio at email@example.com with date of purchase and date of training completion.
 See FAQs for additional information.